AbeerWebDev/My-Book-Shop/README.md

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need node and `npm` installed globally on your machine.
+In addition this application uses NodeJS, which needs to be running alongside npm.
+Use the same commands below for both files: backend & client simultaneously.

 ### Installation: